dimsemenov/PhotoSwipe/docs/getting-started.md

 Before you start:

-- PhotoSwipe requires predefined image dimensions, you must define width and height of each image.
+- PhotoSwipe requires predefined image dimensions, you must define the width and height of each image.
 - PhotoSwipe is not designed to display very large images.
 Serve responsive images.
 Maximum recommended size is 3000x3000px.
-However, there is an [experimental tiling plugin](https://github.com/dimsemenov/photoswipe-deep-zoom-plugin) that allows to show extremely large images.
+However, there is an [experimental tiling plugin](https://github.com/dimsemenov/photoswipe-deep-zoom-plugin) that allows showing extremely large images.
 - PhotoSwipe is designed with progressive enhancement in mind and works only in modern browsers.
-Always provide an alternative way to view the content (for example, link to image).
+Always provide an alternative way to view the content (for example, link to the image).

 ## Initialization